 In principle, Kontron MARS allows developers to add the ready-made layout plans and circuit diagrams for smart battery functionality to their own carrierboard layout using a simple copy and paste procedure.
-That dramatically improves evaluating hardware, drafting circuit diagrams, and laboriously incorporating the various components needed.
-The components that are utilized have already been tested and have proven their worth, so developers can count on the mobile power supply operating perfectly.
+That decreases the time needed for evaluating the hardware, drafting circuit diagrams, and incorporating the various components needed.
+The components that are utilized have already been tested and have proven their reliability, so developers can count on the mobile power supply operating perfectly.